mamerisawesome/pink-ward/README.md

 > User and Evaluation values are ignored and only populated after running `make init` to ensure that assessment values are only stored locally.
 If deployment is necessary, then build manually and deploy build files to target.

 Values to render in the presentation UI.
+See TypeScript typings in config for object schemas.

 ### **[user](src/config/.temp/user.ts)**